5 Major Causes of Gynecomastia

 Gynecomastia in Neonates and Adolescence

-Gynecomastia in Neonates and Adolescence are two of the more common causes of non-obesity and non-medication related gynecomastia.
-In the earlier years of life, gynecomastia commonly presents in male neonates as a consequence of the mother’s naturally elevated estrogen hormone levels whose effects are passed on to the baby via the placenta and breast feeding 1.
+Gynecomastia in Neonates and Adolescence are two of the more common causes of non-obesity and non-medication-related gynecomastia.
+In the earlier years of life, gynecomastia commonly presents in male neonates as a consequence of the mother’s naturally elevated estrogen hormone levels whose effects are passed on to the baby via the placenta and breastfeeding 1.
 This is classically known as “ witches milk”, and normally resides after a few weeks when the mother’s hormone levels begin to normalize following childbirth.
-Likewise, gynecomastia is common during adolescence, and is attributed to the natural elevation of male hormones, which, ironically, lead to an increased production of the female hormone estrogen, a common culprit of gynecomastia.
+Likewise, gynecomastia is common during adolescence and is attributed to the natural elevation of male hormones, which, ironically, leads to increased production of the female hormone estrogen, a common culprit of gynecomastia.

 Testosterone Replacement Therapy